Ganesh-balaji-22/WindStat-PySpark/README.md

-# Wind Turbine Power Prediction
+# WindStat - Smart Energy Forecasting

 ## Aim of the Study